Soledad de Doblado: Geography

-Weather

 The weather in Soledad de Doblado is warm and dry all year with rains in summer.

 Agriculture

 It produces principally maize, beans, watermelon, green chile, sugarcane, orange fruit and mango.

 Celebrations

 The celebration in honor of the Virgen de la Candelaria takes place in February, and the celebration in honor of the Virgen de Guadalupe takes place in December.
 The patron saint of the town is the Virgen de la Soledad and is celebrated also in December 18.